zdravkov/kendo-docs/getting-started/mobile/button.md

     <a data-role="button" href="#index" data-icon="custom">Home</a>

 In Q3 2012 due to numerous issues with WebKit mask icons, they were deprecated and Kendo UI Mobile introduced font icons.
 Since the font is not easy editable, the previous method for a mask icon can be used, but with some additional styling.
+Please note that the below example will restyle all font icons.

 ### Define custom button icon after Q3 2012